Sphereon-Opensource/eidas-signature-client/README.md

 // Locally create a hash/digest of the extracted bytes val digestInput = signingService.digest(signInput)

-// Calls the HSM using the hash/digest and the certificate associated with the alias value val signature = signingService.createSignature(digestInput, alias)
+// Calls the HSM using the hash/digest and the certificate associated with the kid value val signature = signingService.createSignature(digestInput, kid)

 // Locally combine the original document with the created signature val signOutput = signingService.sign(origData, signature, signatureConfiguration)